wix-incubator/wixmedia-python/README.md

 #### Images ####
 Images can be uploaded to the Wix Media Platform using this package.
-Once an image was uploaded, you cab apply various manipulations on it.
+Once an image was uploaded, you can apply various manipulations on it.
 These manipulations include, but are not limited to, resizing, cropping, rotating, sharpening, watermarking, face-detection and applying numerous filters.

 For more information about image manipulation in your apps, please read the [Images SDK documentation](https://github.com/wix/wixmedia-python/blob/master/images.md).